wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Method `sendResponse()` simply calls `m_notifyResponse()` with the same arguments.
 Recall that `m_notifyResponse` is a functor object set by `setCallbackHandlers()`, which is called by the upper level memory controller with the controller's handler function.

+## Memory Backend

+The memory backend implements the timing model of a main memory.
+All memory backend implementations must inherit from the base class, `class MemBackend` , in file `memBackend.h`.
+`class MemBackend` is an abstract class and hence cannot be directly instanciated.
+The class is also a child class of `class SubComponent`, and it must be loaded into the slot of the memory controller, as we have already seen earlier.